ionic-team/ionic-site/content/docs/developer-resources/platform-setup/mac-setup.md

 Accept the license and let the packages install.

 ### Gradle
-If you isntall the ANdroid SDK without ANdroid Studio you have to install Gradle seperatly.
+If you install the Android SDK without ANdroid Studio you have to install Gradle seperatly.
 Download Gradle from the offical [Gradle website](https://gradle.org/)

 ### Environment Variables
 Now that everything's installed, we'll need to set some environment variables for our command line.
 Open your terminal and enter the following: